-University of Genoa - Academic year 2021
+University of Genoa - Academic year 2022/2023

-- In every single pixel (which we call control volume in numerical simulations) we solve the continuous governing equations of the physics of interest. - The process of solving the continuous governing equations in the world of numerical simulations (discrete world), is called discretization. - From the discretization process, truncation and modeling errors arise.
+- In every single pixel (which we will call control volume) we solve the continuous governing equations of the physics of interest. - The process of solving the continuous governing equations in the world of numerical simulations (discrete world), is called discretization. - From the discretization process, truncation and modeling errors arise.

-- Truncation errors are due to the dimension of the pixels (or control volumes). - The finer the pixelation is, the closer the numerical solution will be to the thought continuous solution.
-However, more pixels (or control volumes) translate into a higher computational cost.
+- Truncation errors are due to the dimension of the pixels (or control volumes). - The finer the pixelation is, the closer the numerical solution will be to the thought continuous solution. - However, more pixels (or control volumes) translate into a higher computational cost.

-- Modeling errors are due to the additional equations derived from the closure models introduced to approximate the governing equations. - These models include but are not limited to turbulence, multiphase flows, heat transfer, acoustics, and so on. - For example, when dealing with turbulence we usually use models because resolving all turbulence scales (in space and time), is extremely expensive. - The turbulence models (and all other models) are abstraction of the reality and are not exactly true.
-While deriving these models, many assumptions have been taken. - · The models are used to make numerical simulations more affordable while preserving the accuracy. - Before using models, we should know the theory behind them, their range of applicability, limitations, and best standard practices.
+- Modeling errors are due to the additional equations derived from the closure models introduced to approximate the governing equations. - These models include but are not limited to turbulence, multiphase flows, heat transfer, acoustics, and so on. - For example, when dealing with turbulence we usually use models because resolving all turbulence scales (in space and time), is extremely expensive.